gauscian/US-VISA-Data-Analysis/README.md

 # US-VISA-Data-Analysis

 ## Why am I creating this repo?
 This mini project is dedicated to proposing an [organized way](https://www.coursera.org/learn/analytics-tableau) of working through a Data Science problem.
 I see Data Analysis as the most important part of a data science project.
 If you do not know your data well, you can never produce conclusive results.
-In addition to this it is particularly impossible to model a data effectively if you do know how your fields impact the target attribute. <br> Further, according my observation the only stand alone reason for the cloud around the definition of Data Science is actually the absence of a defined paradigm for solving the Data Science problem.<br>
+In addition to this it is particularly impossible to model a data effectively if you do know how your fields impact the target attribute. <br> Further, according to my observation the only stand alone reason for the cloud around the definition of Data Science is actually the absence of a defined paradigm for solving the Data Science problem.
+I think there isn't any.
+This method I am about to introduce will however help a beginner to at least approach a problem with some clarity in mind and be confident of the end product.<br>

  > For me Data Science is an art of first being passionate about your problem, understanding the problem statement, collecting the relevant data and analyze it to solve the problem at hand.